tobek/laminae/05-ngp.md

 - the ability to understand and empathise with others is a fundamental aspect of social creatures like humans, and we need it -->

-restorative justice and problem solving, past reverb

-NGP regard NGD as an unhealthy shortcut, there is no need to discard, it is beter to internalize and understand

 - name
-	- The Braid
+	- The Braid <--
-	- The Cicatrix
-	- The Consonance (agreement or compatibility) (not if using LGP Concordance)
+	- The Consonance (not if using LGP Concordance)
-	- The Cumulation (to gather in a heap, combine, build up)
+	- The Cumulation
 	- The Echo
 	- The Marrow
 	- reverb effect:
-		- Bright
+		- Braid
-		- Consonance
+		- Consonance <--
 		- Echo
-		- Sum
 - demonym
-	- Alters
-	- Keys
-	- Ligands
+	- Ligands/Ligates
-	- Limns
+	- Limns <--
 	- Looms
 	- Tides
-- environment
-	- huge mesas, communities on top, some other thing in the crevasses between - or vice versa, arduous trek up to the top
-	- grand canyon badlands, rivers and and some trees, sunlight between the mesas
-	- but white instead of orangered? maybe all the color drained out, white mesas over reddish brownish valleys
-	- hot, bright sun, occasional great rains
-	- landscape should be like a healed scar? in the scars (valleys) things grow
-	- animals? leggy things running
+- author realized here something she was looking for
+	- that this lamina could help?
+	- or that her quest was driven by her own past and she needed to let go?
 - culture
 	- observant, curious, wise, good-natured
-	- indigenous vibe
+	- indigenous vibe, but not caricature
 	- quaker?
-	- it's a little fearsome/confusing for mortals brought here?
+	- it's a little fearsome/confusing for mortals brought here
 	- complex interactions incomprehensible to outsiders, super in tune with each other
-	- sign language using some instrument/tool?
+	- sign language using some instrument/tool
+	- mnemonic objects
+	- authentic relating
 - some kind of messenger deity that helps communicate between groups/facilitate empathy?
 - 'We are always faced with the questions: "what must be destroyed?" and "what must be preserved?"'
 - forgiveness and tolerance - "i can tolerate anything except the outgroup"